A merger involving P&N and Beyond Bank will not proceed after being found to “not be in the best interests” of one of the lender’s members.

 “Beyond Bank remains a strong prosperous bank with an exciting strategy for the future.”

-It flagged that it was bound by confidentiality obligations in the Memorandum of Understanding, adding there would be no further comment.
+It said that it was bound by confidentiality obligations in the memorandum of understanding, adding there would be no further comment.

-In its interim financial results, Westpac noted that it had “engagement with various regulators in relation to RAMS”, including an enforcement investigations by the Australian Securities and Investments Commission (ASIC) into RAMS Financial Group and RAMS-authorised credit representatives (including RAMS franchisees in connection with the provision of home loan products from 1 January 2019 to 1 September 2023).
+In its interim financial results, Westpac said that it had “engagement with various regulators in relation to RAMS”, including an enforcement investigation by the Australian Securities and Investments Commission (ASIC) into RAMS Financial Group and RAMS-authorised credit representatives (including RAMS franchisees in connection with the provision of home loan products from 1 January 2019 to 1 September 2023).

-The current focus of ASIC’s investigation is on RAMS’s general conduct obligations, prohibitions on conducting business with unlicensed persons, and giving misleading information.
+The current focus of ASIC’s investigation is on RAMS’ general conduct obligations, prohibitions on conducting business with unlicensed persons, and giving misleading information.

 A class action has also been launched by former franchisees, contending they were let go without basis.